 The Ultimate Windows Keyboard Shortcut Cheat Sheet

-If you are constantly working on Windows operating system, it becomes a tedious job to constantly switch from keyboard to handle mouse/ track/touch for every small operation.
-Let’s have a look at some Windows keyboard shortcut cheat sheet.
+If you are constantly working on the Windows operating system, it becomes tedious to constantly switch from keyboard to handle mouse/ track/touch for every small operation.
+Let’s have a look at some Windows keyboard shortcut cheat sheets.

-Working on windows involves a great deal of using mouse or track pad.
+Working on Windows involves a great deal of using a mouse or trackpad.
 This is due to the interactive user interface.
-With evolution of touch screen technology, there is added advantage of input using touch screen.
-So overall operating Windows involves a combined use of keyboard and mouse/track pad/touch for a better user experience.
+With the evolution of touchscreen technology, there is an added advantage of input using the touch screen.
+So overall, operating Windows involves combining keyboard and mouse/trackpad/touch for a better user experience.
 But you lose a good deal of time in this frequent switching process.
 We will try to explore the keyboard cheat sheet to make our work convenient.
-Working with cheat sheet will allow us to save a significant amount of time.
+Working with a cheat sheet will allow us to save a significant amount of time.

 Cheat sheet for windows users